Skip to content

 Course 1 is hard for most students because of dense regulatory content.
 Courses 2-5 are easier with consistent study.
 Simulations are challenging due to scenario format.

 The Humber real estate exam difficulty varies by course.
-Course 1 (Real Estate Essentials) is generally considered the hardest because of its dense legal and regulatory content — TRESA, RECO, and the Code of Ethics are tested through scenario questions where simple memorization fails.
+Course 1 (Real Estate Essentials) is generally considered the hardest because of its dense legal and regulatory content.
+TRESA, RECO, and the Code of Ethics are tested through scenario questions where simple memorization fails.

 Courses 2 and 3 are perceived as easier conceptually because the content is more practical (real residential transactions), but they have a higher question count load and reward speed.
 Course 4 (commercial) is moderate-to-hard because of its calculation requirements; students with weak math skills struggle here.

-Simulations 1 and 2 are different difficulty entirely — not harder content, but harder format.
+Simulations 1 and 2 are different difficulty entirely.
+Not harder content, but harder format.
 Scenario-based assessments require reading carefully, identifying material facts, and applying judgment.
 Multiple-choice fluency doesn't transfer directly.
 Students who never practice scenarios before the simulation often fail.

 Humber doesn't publish official pass rates.
 Student-reported figures suggest first-attempt pass rates around 60-70% for Course 1, 70-80% for Courses 2-3, 65-75% for Course 4 (math-driven), and 60-70% for Simulations.